 'I'm sure you'll find a course that'll take you on with those grades.
 You don't have to change your options, Lucy.'

 'Yeah, but, Dad, I don't want to be a healer.
 I want to go to art school.'

 'And what're you going to do with an art degree?
 Honestly?'

 I was stuck there.

-‘Lucy, I will not let you throw your life away like that.
-You could always get an apprenticeship at the Ministry-’
+'Lucy, I will not let you throw your life away like that.
+I could always get you an internship at the Ministry-'